gschmutz/stream-processing-workshop/01-environment/README.md

-# Streaming Data Plaform in Docker
+# Streaming Data Platform in Docker

 The environment for this course is completely based on docker containers.